mihirkelkar/website/csvapione.md

 # Instantly convert CSV files to an API using Golang - Part A

+* A full demo of this tool with a UI is available [here](http://web-app.326wy59fvd.us-east-1.elasticbeanstalk.com/)
 * [Part B](./csvapitwo.html)

 Off recently, I have been working on a lot of projects that rely on ingesting large amounts of CSV data.